naotoo1/MD/README.md

 ## What is it?
 MD ML is a tool for detecting malaria based on the parasites class and uninfected class.
 This project comes in handy for medical professionals who may want to leverage the stupendous capabilities of machine learning in Medical Intelligence Systems.

-Expert machine learning practitioners who require a high level of control in terms of interpretability and robustness can call on the prototype-based model for predictions.
-Users whose work entails non-prototype-based models may opt for the deep CNN ensemble model.

 ## Prototype-based